Professor Adam Walker

 Hossai completed a Masters of Research project focused on uncovering disease mechanisms in genetically modified MND mice.

-Internship and winter/summer studentsHIPS
+Internship, Undergraduate and winter/summer studentsHIPS

 Louis See Han Lim (Winter 2024)